Meet the Macintosh!

 space on your hard drive.
 If this happens and you ignore the warnings,

-unexpectedly without room to work, and your machine may eventually
+unexpectedly without room to work, and your computer may eventually

 A certain amount

-minimum), and a full hard disk can effectively prevent use of
+a full hard disk can effectively prevent use of maintenance and

-drive and/or replace your existing drive with a larger one and copy all
+may need to replace your existing drive with a larger one - and if you

 These are largely